Carlos-BI/engineering-education/async.md

 ```

 So what does this do for us?
-In short, it returns a future with the poll function implement for us at compile-time.
+In short, it returns a future with the poll function implemented for us at compile-time.

 This poll function would work in the following way.
 There would be a state variable that stores where it is throughout this function and any relevant data (like a file descriptor).
-The first would be an uninitialized state, this is when we just start executing the program.
+The first would be an uninitialized state, which is when we just start executing the program.
-On our first poll, this would run until we reach the first await.
+On our first poll, it would run until we reach the first await.
 At this point we would poll the future created by `File::open()` and most likely won't be able to make progress so the poll would return `Poll::Pending`.
 Once the `File::open()` future wakes back up and returns `Poll::Ready(data)` then we can progress to the next state with our new file variable set.
 This next state would be defined for everything in between the two awaits.
 This general idea continues until the end of the function.

 One thing to note is that we can't replace our `FutSocket`'s poll implementation with async/await because we have to do special things like set the `wake()` function and interface with the OS.
-Async/await is used to take existing future implementation (like `File::open(p)` and `File::read_to_string(...)`) and chain them together to make more complicated, more useful asynchronous code easily.
+Async/await is intended to take existing future implementations (like `File::open(p)` and `File::read_to_string(...)`) and chain them together to make more complicated, more useful asynchronous code, easily.